junxit/us-congress-bills-115/metadata.md

 - 2017-06-06 — Introduced in House
 - 2017-06-06 — Introduced in House
 - 2017-06-06 — Referred to the House Committee on Energy and Commerce.
+- 2017-06-09 — Referred to the Subcommittee on Energy.
+- 2017-06-22 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2017-06-22 — Subcommittee Consideration and Mark-up Session Held.
+- 2017-06-28 — Committee Consideration and Mark-up Session Held.
+- 2017-06-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-07-12 — Placed on the Union Calendar, Calendar No. 149.
+- 2017-07-12 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-213.
+- 2017-07-12 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+115-213.